WildernessLabs/Netduino.Foundation/docs/Library/ICs/74595/index.md

 ### Constructors

-#### `ShiftRegister74595(int bits, SPI.Configuration config)`
+#### `x74595(int pins, SPI.Configuration config)`

-Create a new `ShiftRegister74595` object using the parameters in the `SPI.Configuration` object.
+Create a new `x74595` object using the parameters in the `SPI.Configuration` object.
 The `SPI.Configuration` object in the sample application above is correct for a 74xx595.

+The number of `pins` should be a multiple of 8 as there are 8 pins on each 74xx595 shift register.

 ### Methods

-#### `bool this[int bit]`
+#### `bool this[int pin]`

-The index operator is overloaded to allow simple access to each of the bits in the shift register as follows:
+The index operator is overloaded to allow simple access to each of the pins in the shift register as follows:

 ```csharp
 shiftRegister[index] = true;